mtzgroup/bigchem/README.md

   scratch:
 ```

 This definition depends on a `worker.env` file living next to the `docker-compose.workers.yaml` file that defines the URLs at which workers can locate the BigChem `broker` and `backend`.
 If the addresses are local to your cluster and don't contain secrets (like passwords) then you can just place the addresses directly in the `docker-compose.workers.yaml` file as environment variables and delete the `env_file` line from the file.
 The `worker.env` file should look like this but be filled with the corresponding usernames, passwords, and hosts.
+If you are using insecure (non-encrypted) protocols over a local network change `amqps` to `amqp` and change the port from `5671` to `5672` (or remove it, `5672` is the default port for RabbitMQ) and `rediss` to `redis` and remove `?ssl_cert_reqs=CERT_NONE` to denote the use of insecure protocols (you may also remove the `6379` port specification).
+The `docker-compose.yaml` file in the root shows an example of insecure URLs without usernames, passwords, or ports.

 ```sh
 BIGCHEM_BROKER_URL=amqps://${USERNAME}:${PASSWORD}@${YOUR_DOMAIN_DOT_COM}:5671